Kmatulud/kmatulud/README.md

 - 🥅 2022 Goals: Learn more about algorithms
 - 💬 Ask me about ... anything
 - 📫 How to reach me: ... [linkedIn]: https://www.linkedin.com/in/kgotso-matuludi-540665185/
-- ⚡ Fun fact: I love to sing and cook
+- ⚡ Fun fact: I love to sing, church and cooking
 - 😄 Pronouns: ...
 Her/She